Skip to main content

 Not a demo asset.
 An operator's tool.

-Before / After — Founder's Pilot Group
+Before / After — Simulation Cohort

 Before After Bar width = relative magnitude · green badge = improvement direction